megamandal/Voron-Toolhead/README.md

 so I put it here for you guys to try out, feel free to make any improvement if you want to.

-Print settings same as voron with minimal supports.
+Print settings same as voron with minimal supports. heat inserts required

 ![alt text](https://github.com/megamandal/Voron-Toolhead/blob/main/PICS/1.jpg?raw=true)